reactioncommerce/kinetic/README.md

 All the features entry points are declared inside the [routes](./src/routes.tsx) file.

-1. To include our custom plugin into the app, we need to declare our plugin's entry point in the routes file.
-Import the plugin from examples folder, then define the route object and sidebar in [routes](./src/routes.tsx).
+To include our custom plugin into the app, we need to declare the entry point in the routes file.
+Please modify the routes file:

 ```diff
 // in routes.tsx